Here is some local knowledge I wish I had when I first moved to Australia… I hope it can help any one who is thinking of moving to Sydney.

-Sydney is a beautiful place for its harbour.
+Sydney is a beautiful place for its harbor.
 The city is surrounded by bays and beaches.
 Of course there is stuff to do in the water & on the beach everywhere: surfing, rowing, diving, swimming, sailing, paddling, kayaking, beach walks, photography… the only one thing I would not recommend: sun baking (the sun is very aggressive in Australia).

 Depending on what your profile is you will find an area that suits you best amongst the multitude of suburbs.
-If you are moving from a major metropolis and looking to make the most of the Aussie lifestyle, do not hesitate: find a place near the harbour or a beach!
+If you are moving from a major metropolis and looking to make the most of the Aussie lifestyle, do not hesitate: find a place near the harbor or a beach!
 That is what I did and I have never regretted leaving Paris!

 – Darlinghurst/ Surry Hills: Lots of places to go out, bars, restaurants & shopping… super convenient for those who work in the CBD.
 Probably 20 min from the water.

 – Other areas around the city like Elisabeth Bay, Glebe, Leichardt, Newtown… are worth having a look at but don’t expect anything like Little Italy, East Village….
 Sydney is small scale and the international/arty communities are not deeply influential.

 – The one neighborhood I would recommend to avoid: Kings Cross.
 Nights in the Cross are always fun at the time, but always horrible the next morning and you certainly don’t want to live too close to it!